 Short synopsis of the work

 Contact information, including e-mail address, phone number, and mailing address

 Microsoft Word and Adobe Acrobat are our preferred text processing programs; however, if you use another program please use Rich Text Format (rtf).
-This option is available in most word processing programs by going to the “File” menu and selecting “Save As…” If you are only able to submit a manuscript by mail, then please send the manuscript to the address mentioned earlier in this section.
-Again, be sure to include your full contact information and the play’s genre, duration, etc. ELECTRONIC SUBMISSIONS SUBMITTED THROUGH THE AUTHOR'S CORNER ON OUR WEB SITE ARE PREFERRED.
+This option is available in most word processing programs by going to the “File” menu and selecting “Save As…”.
+Again, be sure to include your full contact information and the play’s genre, duration, etc.

 Advice from the editor:

 Keep writing and don't become discouraged.
 Don't be afraid to rewrite your work.
 Don't be discouraged by a rejection.
 Write every day.
 And please, be patient with response times.
 Although we try to respond within a short time, response times vary according to the time of the year.
 Just remember, we will give your script individual attention, and we don't want to rush the process.